Lyndros/masternode_installer/README.md

 A beautiful python installer that allows you to install your beloved masternodes within minutes.

-NOTE: Currently the installer ONLY supports TOKUGAWA coin, more coins will be added.
+NOTE: Currently the installer ONLY supports TOKUGAWA and GAINER coin, more coins will be added.

 # 1. Requirements